Koverse/documentation/docs/source/admin/configurationguide.rst

-temporaryWorkingDirectory                                /var/tmp                                            Deprecated property, has no effect serializationMaxBufferSize                               104857600                                           Buffer size in bytes to use for Kryo serialization com.koverse.server.jmx.client.url                                                                            Deprecated property, has no effect
+temporaryWorkingDirectory                                /var/tmp                                            Deprecated property, has no effect serializationMaxBufferSize                               104857600                                           Buffer size in bytes to use for Kryo serialization com.koverse.server.jmx.client.url                                                                            Deprecated property, has no effect com.koverse.server.dataset.attributes.values.hide        false                                               Hide the values for Data Set overviews/attributes or not
 =======================================================  ==================================================  ===============

 Database Properties